In Kakamega County, Kenya, there has been a revolutionary shift in the way men approach fatherhood.

 In a region that traditionally viewed pregnancy to be a woman’s affair, men are getting involved in the critical period between conception and childbirth to reduce maternal and newborn morbidity and mortality.

 The catalyst?
 An innovative new demonstration project launched through the Linda Afya ya Mama na Mtoto program.
-Since 2011, the Micronutrient Initiative – in partnership with Kenya’s Ministry of Health and other stakeholders – has established 23 father-to-father groups to educate men on maternal, newborn and child health and nutrition.
+Since 2011, Nutrition International – in partnership with Kenya’s Ministry of Health and other stakeholders – has established 23 father-to-father groups to educate men on maternal, newborn and child health and nutrition.
 The groups dispel common myths and misconceptions that are detrimental to the health of pregnant women and children, and teach the importance of early and exclusive breastfeeding.

 Community health worker Martin Tande joined a father-to-father group when he found out his wife was pregnant.